fatiando/pooch/README.rst

         """
         Load some sample gravity data to use in your docs.
         """
-        # Get the path to a file in the garage.
-If it's not there, we'll download it.
+        # Fetch the path to a file in the local storae.
+If it's not there, we'll
+        # download it.
-        fname = GARAGE.fetch("gravity-data.csv")
+        fname = GOODBOY.fetch("gravity-data.csv")
         # Load it with numpy/pandas/etc
         data = ...
         return data